Community Infrastructure Levy (CIL)

 CIL charges will be based on the size, type and location of the development proposed.
 The levy will be applied as a charge on each square metre of new building, and will be payable by most developments in Trafford.

 To assist applicants, developers and landowners, a CIL Short Guide has been prepared.
 More information on what development will be liable for CIL and the planning application process is available on the CIL Administration and Collection web page.

 Trafford CIL Charging Schedule

-The levy will apply to all relevant applications determined on or after 07 July 2014 regardless of when they were submitted.
+The levy applies to all relevant applications determined on or after 7 July 2014 regardless of when they were submitted.
 This includes applications which are approved on appeal even if the appeal was submitted prior to the Charging Schedule coming into effect.

 CIL may be required to be paid if planning permission is granted for your proposal and will be charged in pounds (£) per square metre based on the net additional increase in floorspace of any given development.

 The amount of CIL liability will depend on where the development is located, type of use proposed, amount of floorspace that is being created, and any floorspace that is being lost through demolition or change of use.